figuerom16/zjax/Readme.md

 ### Specifying the Swap-Type

-The default Swap-Type is `outer` which replaces the element in its entirety.
+The default swap-type is `outer` which replaces the element in its entirety.
 Alternatively, you may want to replace only the inner content of the element, or maybe insert the response element *after* the existing one.
-The Swap-Type can be appended to the target element using the pipe `|` character.
-Note that the Swap-Type only affects the target element.
+The swap-type can be appended to the target element using the pipe `|` character.
+Note that the swap-type only affects the target element.

 ```html
 <button z-swap="/books/123 #cart-total|after">